Tweak and Tinker

 This super fluffy whipped body butter will leave your skin feeling smooth and nourished.
 Learn how to make DIY body butter in 10 minutes with a few simple steps.
 No cooling in the fridge required - easy-peasy!

-Over the years we've made plenty body butters together, from mango to non-greasy body butter and even beeswax whipped body butter.
-This whipped body butter is so nourishing and moisturizing during the winter months and is my go-to remedy for dry irritated skin, even eczema.
-Perfect right after a soothing DIY oatmeal bath!
+Over the years, we've made plenty of body butter together, from mango body butter to non-greasy body butter and even beeswax body butter.
+But this is still my go-to remedy for dry, irritated skin, especially during the winter months; it's just so nourishing and moisturizing!

 Jump to: